in28minutes/java-cheat-sheet/README.md

 ### TODO
 - replace ``` with ```java at start of code
 - //Getters and Setters are eliminated to keep the example short
+- Java SE vs ME vs EE
+- Check for long lines which are cut off in pdf
+- Notes from Venkat's Talk
+  - Designed for a different world - PEnguins
+  - OOPS - Terrible - 1970s
+  - FP - Lambda calculus-1929
+  - Complexity from problems vs Complexity from solutions
+  - Structured Programming - One Start One Exit????
+  - Functional Programming
+    - Assignment LEss
+    - Statements vs Expressions
+    - Pure Function - No side effects and Zero dependencies that change
+    - Referential Transparency
+    - Pure Functions
+      - idempotent
+      - referenctial transparency
+      - memorizable
+      - easier to testt
+      - may be lazily evaluated
+    - Higher order function
+      - take/create/return object vs take/create/return function
+    - Java Future - imperative + oops -> functional + oops
+    - Stream - Does not evaluate the function on all the data.
+It takes a collection of functions (fusing - intermediate operations combined) and executes them on each piece of data..
+      - Functional Pipeline, Function
+      - "Coolection pipeline pattern" -> Martin Fowler
+    - Lambda - Stateless
+    - Closure has State
+  - Code is Liability not an asset!
+  - Exception Handling - Promise
+  - Reactive Programming
+    - Error, Data and End channels
+    - Error is a first class citizen
+    - Handle errors down stream